Rational pricing

+defining the pricing of derivatives and fixed income securities, and useful, also, in setting exchange rates, and in pricing shares, at the least aligning prices correctly.

-According to rational pricing models, where a mismatch exists between two or more markets, arbitrage will occur such that the arbitrageur makes a risk-free profit by purchasing and short-selling simultaneously in both markets.
+The essential argument is that where a mismatch exists between two or more markets, arbitrage will occur such that the arbitrageur makes a risk-free profit by purchasing and short-selling simultaneously in both markets.
 By doing so, the arbitrageur may deliver the purchased asset to the buyer, receiving that higher price, whilst paying the seller on the cheaper market with the proceeds and pocketing the difference.
 As such, the law of one price holds across trading exchanges; prices of assets with identical cash flows equalise; and the price of assets with known future cash flows may be calculated in advance.

-Rational pricing assumptions are a key aspect of mathematical finance and the fundamental theorem of asset pricing.
+A fundamental distinction exists between theoretical pricing models, which derive fair-value mathematical relationships by assuming an arbitrage-free market, and arbitrage trading strategies, which market participants execute to monetize temporary real-world price discrepancies.
+The former are the focus of financial economics.

+Categories of argument

+Rational pricing arguments, as outlined, generally fall into two distinct categories.
+However, in many market applications — such as swaps and fixed-income securities — the model derivation directly mirrors the execution trade, meaning a strict binary classification does not always apply.
+Both categories rely on the arbitrage mechanics detailed below.